soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/add-data-to-evidence.md

 description: ""
 ---

-# Add search results to an incident
+# Add search results to evidence

 After you've identified and culled with searches against Exchange, SharePoint and OneDrive for business, you can add the results to a working set.
 Working sets represent a static set of documents that we will index for lightning fast search results, analyze for email thread identification, near duplicate detection and themes.
 You can also add data from Non-Office 365 data sources to live side by side with the data you collect from Office 365.